Hackers linked to Colonial Pipeline assault reemerge with new tactics

 While the DarkSide ransomware group behind the attack on the pipeline company appeared to go dormant last month, FireEye said Wednesday it detected a DarkSide affiliate later targeting closed-circuit television software users.

+“From American sources, it follows that most of the cyberattacks in the world are carried out from the cyber realm of the United States,” Mr. Putin said.
+“Second place is Canada, then two Latin American countries, afterward comes Great Britain.
+Russia is not on the list of countries from where — from the cyber space of which — most of the various cyberattacks are carried out.”

+He did not identify the source of his list and many of the most damaging hacks and cyberattacks in recent years have traced back to Russia, according to U.S. officials and cybersecurity researchers alike.
+The U.S. government attributed the SolarWinds hack that compromised nine federal government agencies to the Russian Foreign Intelligence Service, and recent ransomware attacks on Colonial Pipeline and meat producer JBS have been linked to Russian cybercriminals.

-FireEye said its Mandiant division detected “UNC2465,” a DarkSide affiliate, attempting a new cyberattack after DarkSide was said to be shutting down last month.
+FireEye said Wednesday that its Mandiant division detected “UNC2465,” a DarkSide affiliate, attempting a new cyberattack after DarkSide was said to be shutting down last month.

-DarkSide relied upon a ransomware-as-a-service model where developers of malicious software and affiliates deploying it shared portions of ransom payments made by victims to regain access to their data.
+DarkSide relied on a ransomware-as-a-service model in which developers of malicious software and affiliates deploying it shared portions of ransom payments made by victims to regain access to their data.

 FireEye did not observe the DarkSide affiliate deploying ransomware but instead launching a software supply chain attack, which involves a single breach to obtain access to companies that run the victim’s software.